Mafia and Etna aren't the only things active on Sicily: already seduced by her Eastern

-Invaded throughout history - by Greeks, Romans, Moors, Normans and WW2 Allies to
+Invaded initially by Greeks, Romans, Moors, Normans and then WW2 Allies, Palermo locals

-are at long last eschewing a famed air of resignation, as stunning sex-starved youths
+are at long last eschewing their rather famed air of placid resignation.

-step out into warm night air, albeit it not entirely shameless.
+step out into warm night air, albeit not yet entirely shameless.

 Though fiercely independent, Sicily is still Italy and - whilst there's a church with